zbeaver4/python-webpage-monitor-slackbot/README.md

           SLACK_TOKEN: "Insert_token_here"
           TRIGGER_WORD: "monitor"

-*Note*: At this point rtmbot is ready to run, however no plugins are configured.

 4. Run the bot!
 Note, that the program must be running as long as you want to use it.
         ```
         python rtmbot.py